BorisLaporte/Utils/README.md

-# Utils
+# Set of functions
-A set of functions and classes usefull.
+A set of functions and classes usefull, that I use oftenly.